kevinthebear/2021-DMA-projects/project2/README.md

 > **_(R2-3)_** To perform association analysis, transform the partial_user_category_rating from a vertical table to a horizontal table and save the result as a pandas DataFrame.
 The DataFrame should have user id as the index and the bundle names as column names.
 If partial_user_category_rating contains rating information for a user and a category, store 1; otherwise, store 0.
 Each user in the stored DataFrame will play the role of a transaction in the association analysis, and each category will serve as an item.
 >
 > You can use an SQL query statement or the pandas library to create the horizontal table.
 Save the resulting horizontal table as DMA_project2_team##_part2_horizontal.pkl.

+> **_(R2-4)_** Using the DataFrame created in R2-3, generate frequent itemsets that satisfy the following conditions and perform association analysis.
+Additionally, provide a brief qualitative and quantitative evaluation of the results.
+> - Minimum support for frequent itemsets: 0.15
+> - Association analysis metric: lift (output itemsets with lift values greater than or equal to 3)
+>
+> Save the results as DMA_project2_team##_part2_association.csv & .pkl.

+### <ins>PART III.
+Recommendation System</ins>